-Pesticides: What Patients Need to Know About Cannabis Lab Testing and Medical Marijuana Products
+Pesticides: What Patients Need to Know About Cannabis Lab Testing and CBD Medicine

 In many states with legal cannabis markets, the use of pesticides is a growing problem—although Compassionate Cultivation doesn’t use any pesticides in our indoor cultivation facility, this is a trend patients should have on their radar.

 A lack of federal oversight, use of toxic chemicals by many cultivators and multiple advisories and product recalls have brought attention to the critical issue of consumer safety.
 It’s the Wild West when it comes to regulations for marijuana pesticides; and it’s why cannabis lab testing and transparency are cornerstones for Compassionate Cultivation in our mission to provide consistent, safe medicine under the Texas Compassionate Use Program.

 Because marijuana is still federally illegal, the Environmental Protection Agency (EPA), which regulates pesticides for commercial and home use, provides no oversight and little guidance to states that have laws allowing cannabis cultivation.
 Organic certification is not an option, either.
 And without regulatory controls, cannabis could be grown with toxic pesticides, and contain molds and other contaminants.

 States like Colorado, Washington, Oregon and California have discovered that an alarming amount of cannabis is tainted by residual pesticides, prompting recalls and public-safety advisories.
 Active ingredients such as myclobutanil, imidacloprid, abamectin, etoxazole and spiromesifen—all found in popular pest-control products and demonstrating various levels of toxicity—have been detected as residue on cannabis flowers and concentrated further in extracts and edibles.